aoloe/cpp-yaml-cmake-playground/README.md

   - alpha.jpg
 ```

+We are looking for the best way(s) to include `cpp-yaml` in a project.

-Each branch contains different "solutions":
+Each branch contains a possible "solution":

 - `master`: a `main.cpp` file with the yaml related code commented out.
 - `add-subdirectory`: `yaml-cpp` included through `add_subdirectory()`.